Money showering individuals. Featured image for the ABLE account article

 You can open an account entirely online or directly through the participating banking institutions in each participating state.

-Funds in an ABLE Account can be spent on “qualified disability expenses” (QDE).
-QDE’s are defined as any expense related to the account owner’s disability that assists them in increasing and/or maintaining their health, independence and/or quality of life.
-Account owners can cover expenses such as assistive technology, health care expenses, home modifications, transportation, housing, employment training, and more.
+Funds in an ABLE Account can be spent on transactions deemed as a “qualified disability expense” (QDE).
+QDEs are defined as any expense related to the account owner’s disability that assists them in increasing and/or maintaining their health, independence, and/or quality of life.
+Account owners can cover qualified disability expense purchases such as assistive technology, health care expenses, home modifications, transportation, housing, employment training, and more.

 1. Providing Financial Control: The account owner can make final financial decisions, including how to spend, invest, and save the funds in the ABLE Account.
 This autonomy differs from a special needs trust, where every expenditure must be approved.